 From Eq.s (\ref{eq:EQ_active},\ref{eq:EQ_inactive}), the stationary infection probability $P_{a_S,a_I,b_S,b_I}^0=\lim\limits_{t \to \infty} P_{a_S,a_I,b_S,b_I}(t)$ in the active (Eq. \eqref{eq:P_active}) and inactive (Eq. \eqref{eq:P_inactive}) cases is:

-Contrarily to the epidemic threshold, the active phase depends on the implementations of the adaptive behaviour.
+Contrarily to the epidemic threshold, the active phase depends on the implementation of the adaptive behaviour.
 This suggests that it is not enough to investigate the epidemic threshold, or the basic reproductive number $R_0$: the same population with two different dynamics feature a different epidemic active phase.

-We remark that the proposed model allows studying several adaptive behaviours; in particular by setting the functional form of $\rho(a_S,a_I,b_S,b_I)$ one can model a mild social distancing, like the sick-leave practice where only activity is reduced in infected nodes \cite{ariza2018healthcareseeking}; a targeted adaptive prescription where $a_I$ and $b_I$ vary only for some activity classes, more exposed to risk \cite{anderson2020individual,mossong2008social}; moreover one can consider different distributions of $a_S$ and $b_S$ modelling different social systems \cite{pozzana2017attractiveness,perra2012activity}.
+The proposed model allows studying several adaptive behaviours; in particular by setting the functional form of $\rho(a_S,a_I,b_S,b_I)$ one can model a mild social distancing, like the sick-leave practice where only activity is reduced in infected nodes \cite{ariza2018healthcareseeking}; a targeted adaptive prescription where $a_I$ and $b_I$ vary only for some activity classes, more exposed to risk \cite{anderson2020individual,mossong2008social}; moreover one can consider different distributions of $a_S$ and $b_S$ modelling different social systems \cite{pozzana2017attractiveness,perra2012activity}.
 Here we will focus on a strong social distancing approach like \textit{quarantine}. \\

-\textit{Active and inactive quarantine.} Nowadays the effects of quarantine on epidemic spreading are of enormous interest given the extraordinary isolation measures to limit the spread of COVID-19 taken by several countries \cite{who_declaration_public,who_situation_report,quarantine_China,quarantine_Italy2}.
+\textit{Active and inactive quarantine.} Nowadays the effects of quarantine on epidemic spreading are of enormous interest due to the extraordinary isolation measures to limit the spread of COVID-19 taken by several countries \cite{who_declaration_public,who_situation_report,quarantine_China,quarantine_Italy2}.
 In our model we consider that a fraction $\delta$ of the nodes, when infected, goes to quarantine by setting both $a_I$ and $b_I$ to zero.
 Indeed, we expect that a fraction of the infected nodes does not perform quarantine since they may not be aware of the infection (no symptoms) or they do not follow the prescriptions of social distancing: thus $\delta$ takes into account the uncertainty in the application of the containment measures.
-Given the recent implementations of extended quarantine \cite{quarantine_China,quarantine_Italy2} we set $\delta$ in the range $0.7-0.9$, considering a population which responds effectively to recommendations and control measures.